Test AI agents, voice agents, and chatbots against real attacks

 average success rate of critical attacks during first runs in new setups

-In our whitepaper we cover common weaknesses in voice agents, concrete attack paths, and best practices for guardrails, monitoring, and continuous testing.
+In our whitepaper we cover common weaknesses in voice agents, chatbots, and tool-using agents, concrete attack paths, and best practices for guardrails, monitoring, and continuous testing.